Dpdl-io/DpdlEngine/Dpdl_Examples.md

 ## Dpdl sample Apps

-More ddvanced sample applications written with Dpdl are published in this repository:
+More advanced sample applications written with Dpdl are published in this repository:

 [Dpdl-sample-Apps](https://github.com/Dpdl-io/Dpdl-sample-Apps)

+These examples are demonstrators but are full running applications.

 ## Dpdl examples